Arizona murder suspect escapes officers near Atlanta airport

-COLLEGE PARK, Ga.
-(AP) — Police were searching for a murder suspect near the Atlanta airport after he escaped from sheriff’s deputies who were taking him back to Arizona.
+COLLEGE PARK, Ga. — Police were searching for a murder suspect near the Atlanta airport after he escaped from sheriff’s deputies who were taking him back to Arizona.

 Officials say Jsaan Carlos Strover got away from two Maricopa County deputies while they were dropping off a rental car at the airport.